May 31, 2014

 - Move a muscle, but we’re not talking about your biceps.
 A strong pelvic floor enhances rigidity during erections, and helps keep blood from leaving the penis by pressing on a key vein.
 In a British trial, three months of twice-daily sets of Kegel exercises which strengthen these muscles, combined with biofeedback and advice on lifestyle changes — quitting smoking, losing weight, limiting alcohol — worked far better than just advice on lifestyle changes.

-For more on diagnosing and treating ED, purchase What to do about Erectile Dysfunction by Harvard Medical School.
+For more on diagnosing and treating ED, buy What to do about Erectile Dysfunction, a Special Health Report from Harvard Medical School.